This post is sponsored by Nomades. All opinions and work are my own.

 How often do photos just stay in phones or on Facebook?
 Get them out of your phone and onto the page so you can remember that promotion ceremony or your first home or that duty station you just left.
 Photobooks are also wonderful ways to share moments that your spouse misses during deployments and trainings or with family members who are far away.

 2. Bullet journaling

 It’s tough to keep a daily journal, especially in such a fast-paced world.
 But if you want to keep track of important memories, achievements, and moments in your family’s military life, consider bullet journaling.
-You can use any journal, but there are also specific bullet journals like this one.
+You can use any journal, but there are also specific bullet journals like these.
 Just date and write a few lines to immortalize the beginning of deployment, the first time your child got an ID card, or that time you finally got over your fear of the base gates.
 (Oh, that’s just me?
 Okay.)

 So often women wait for their partners to buy them flowers to celebrate something… and if your husband or wife is in Afghanistan or on a ship or out of comms, you might not get flowers for some time.
 So, buy them for yourself!
 Mark the 100th day of deployment, a promotion at work, or just making it to Friday.

 “But Jo, flowers are expensive!”
 You don’t need to buy yourself a gigantic spray that rivals the huge ones that end up in five-star hotel (although, if you can and if you want to, go for it.
 I won’t stop you).
 Grab a pretty bouquet from a grocery store– they can run between $7 and $15.
 If you’re going super cheap, stop by an Aldi–they have flowers available for sale for $3.99.
 (And if you hit it on the right day, the price may even drop to $1.99.)
 And, you can always stop by a florist to pick up just a single rose or a few daisies.